fegoa89/pypisd/README.md

 ### Fetching source distribution url's from environment

-Running `pypisd` in your command line, the tool will fetch the packages installed in the environment where the command works.
+Running `pypisd` in your command line, the tool will fetch the packages installed in the environment where the command runs.
 In the background, it fetches this list by runing `pip list`.

 ### Output of the CLI task